manuelatan/PD-survival-GWAS/GWAS/README.md

 qsub -pe make 2 -cwd GWASscript_2.r
 ```

-2. [interpret_results_script.sh](https://github.com/huw-morris-lab/PD-survival-GWAS/blob/main//GWAS/interpret_results_script.sh): This script will combine GWAS results from all the subsets of the genome, calculate genomic inflation/lambda, and format for METAL.
+2. [interpret_results_script.sh](https://github.com/huw-morris-lab/PD-survival-GWAS/blob/main//GWAS/interpret_results_script.sh): This script will combine GWAS results from all the subsets of the genome, calculate genomic inflation/lambda, and format for meta-analysis using METAL.

 * For meta-analysis of mortality, I excluded PPMI so merged all other cohorts by chr:bp in hg19
-* For meta-analysis of cognitive impairment and HY3, this included PPMI (in hg38) so merged by rsID
+* For meta-analysis of HY3, this included PPMI (in hg38) so merged by rsID

 3. [metaanalysis_mortality_script.sh](https://github.com/huw-morris-lab/PD-survival-GWAS/blob/main/GWAS/metaanalysis_mortality_script.sh): Run meta-analysis in METAL.
 This is for the mortality GWAS, the other GWASs follow the same format just different cohorts are included.